jonathanlsimmons/incident-response-playbook/Incident Response Playbooks f63d3f7e6e5a4cd7bead0d58ffc90f6e.md

 **Initial Response Actions**

 - Verify the authenticity of the alert or report.
-- Immediately isolate the machine and change the password of the affected user
+- Immediately isolate the machine and change the password of the affected user.
-- Identify the origin of the attacks and determine if they are attacking or involved with anything else
+- Identify the origin of the attacks and determine if they are attacking or involved with anything else.
-- Determine how and when the attack occurred
+- Determine how and when the attack occurred.
     - Are the NSGs not being locked down?
-If so, check other NSGs
+If so, check other NSGs.
 - Assess the potential impact of the incident.
     - What type of account was it?
 Permissions?

 **Containment and Recovery**

-- Lock down the NSG assigned to that VM/Subnet, either entirely, or to allow only necessary traffic
+- Lock down the NSG assigned to that VM/Subnet, either entirely, or to allow only necessary traffic.
-- Reset the affected user’s password
+- Reset the affected user’s password.
-- Enable MFA
+- Enable MFA.

 **Document Findings and Close out Incident**